mdn/content/files/en-us/web/css/column-gap/index.md

 ### Flex layout

-In this example, a flex container contains six flex items of two different widths, creating flex items that are not laid out as a grid.
-The horizontal space between adjacent flex items is set using the `column-gap` property.
+In this example, a flex container contains six flex items of two different widths (`200px` and `300px`), creating flex items that are not laid out as a grid.
+The `column-gap` property is used to add horizontal space between the adjacent flex items.

 #### HTML